-Psychiatric and/or psychological testing is often necessary to evaluate and understand the long-term effects of traumatic brain injury.
-At Simmons and Fletcher, we can help you get to the right kind of medical, psychiatric and psychological experts to evaluate and treat your injury.
+Cognitive deficit testing is often necessary to evaluate and understand the long-term effects of traumatic brain injury.
+At Simmons and Fletcher, P.C., we can help you get to the right kind of medical, psychiatric and psychological experts to evaluate and treat your injury.
 If you have or a loved one has suffered a traumatic brain injury or concussion due to someone else’s negligence, call us for a free consultation about your case.

 At Simmons and Fletcher, P.C., we understand that brain injuries can be catastrophic.
 We have helped numerous families and victims since the 1970’s and we would be honored if you give us the opportunity to represent you.
 Call our traumatic brain injury lawyers in Houston today!

 The initial consultation is always free and you don’t pay a dime unless we make a recovery on your behalf.
-Call us now at 713-932-0777.
+Call us now at: 800-298-0111.